SchulzLab/Triangulate/README.md

 Throughout this workflow three wildcards are defined: *datasets*, *imputation\_status*, and *feature\_type*.
 The values that we used for *datasets* in our study are StemNet for the HLC/PHH cells and HSMM for the skeletal muscle myoblast cells.
 For the *imputation\_status* we used imputed and notImputed.
 And finally, for the *feature\_type* wildcard {static epigenetic dynamic} values were used.
 ## Part 1: data preparation
 This step invokes an R scripts in order to generate the desired response matrix of gene expression data.
-The file *run\_monocle\_tuorial\.R* takes three arguments, 1) path to the csv file containing TPM converted expression values, 2) path to the file where the output of _Monocle_ plots are created, 3) path to the RData object where the filtered expression data obtained from applying the filtering steps suggested by the Monocle's tutorial should be saved.
+The file *run\_monocle\_tuorial\.R* takes three arguments:
+1) path to the csv file containing TPM converted expression values,
+2) path to the file where the output of _Monocle_ plots are created,
+3) path to the RData object where the filtered expression data obtained from applying the filtering steps suggested by the Monocle's tutorial should be saved.

+Note: In case the user wishes to use a different method for this step of filtering, they shall skip part 1 and start immediately with part 2 (see below), by providing the appropriate parameter.

 **scMTL\_pipeline\_part1.sm** in the scripts folder contains the snakemake workflow for the part 1 of analysis.
 ## Part 2: data filtering
 In this part, first the appropriate feature matrix is created using the wildcards {static epigenetic dynamic} indicating the type of regulatory feature required for the analysis.
+This is achieved through running the *prepare_features_hg38.R* script.
+It takes as argument:
+1) path to the input file containing the gene expression measurements in single cell (either RData from the monocle run or a matrix of genes (rows) and cells (columns)),
+2) parameter *monocle_param* that indicates whether the monocle object was created from **scMTL\_pipeline\_part1.sm**,
+3) path to the feature file,
+4) path to the response file,
+5) path to where the MST resulted from the monocle run should be saved.

+If the user ran **scMTL\_pipeline\_part1.sm** in part 1, the *monocle_param* parameter should take the value of "TRUE", otherwise "FALSE".
+Consequently, the fifth argument related to the MST file will be empty when *monocle_param* was FALSE.
 Afterwards, a series of filtering steps are applied on both feature and response matrices.

-*removeRedundantGenes\_varianceBased.R* is invoked on the reduced gene expression data from the RData object obtained in part 1.
-Based on the 3rd quartile of variance computed for each gene overall its expression in single cells, a cutoff is used to discard the genes that exhibit low variance in their expression profile.
+*removeRedundantGenes\_varianceBased.R* is invoked on the feature and response data obtained from the *prepare_features_hg38.R* script.
+Based on the 3rd quartile of variance computed for each gene across its expression in single cells, a cutoff is used to discard the genes that exhibit low variance in their expression profile.

+The arguments to the script are as follows:
+1) path to the input file containing feature data,
+2) path to the input file containing response data,
+3) path to the output file where the filtered feature data should be stored,
+4) path to the output file where the filtered response data should be stored.
+In our snakemake pipeline the output files are tagged with "feature_reduced" or "response_reduced" in their file name for the feature and response data, respectively.

-*removeZeroExprTFs.R* removes the TFs that their corresponding gene expression is smaller than 1 for more than 90\% of cells.
+Next, by running the *removeZeroExprTFs.R* script, we remove the TFs that their corresponding gene expression is smaller than 1 for more than 90\% of cells.
+This is done to avoid inclusion of TFs that their expression is too low across many cells, in the downstream analysis.
+This script takes as input the output files that were generated using the *removeRedundantGenes\_varianceBased.R* script and writes the further filtered data into the specified output files.
+In our snakemake pipeline these files are tagged with "feature_doubleReduced" and "response_doubleReduced" in their file name for the feature and response data, respectively.

-**scMTL\_pipeline\_part2.sm** in the scripts folder contains the snakemake workflow for the part 2 of analysis.
+**scMTL\_pipeline\_part2.sm** in the **scripts** folder contains the snakemake workflow for the part 2 of analysis.

+Rule *prepare_ML_input* runs the *prepare_features_hg38.R* script.

+Rule *filter1* applies the filtering obtained by the *removeRedundantGenes\_varianceBased.R* script.

+Rule *filter2* executes the last filtering step yielded by *removeZeroExprTFs.R*.
 ## Part 3: model training
 In this last step of the workflow, we train our multi-task learning model on the feature and response matrices prepared from the previous parts.
 The results are stored in the path provided to the Rscript file: *run\_TGGLasso.R*.
 From the RData object saved by this script, one can load the data partitioned into training and test sets, via the partition variable (partition$test$x for feature and partition$test$y for response of the test partition).
 The coefficients of model can be accessed via TGL.model$B and TGL.model$intercept.
 For instance, in order to obtain the prediction on the training and test data, one can use the following command:
 ```{r}